jessehao05/howmanyswipes/README.md

 - Chrome extension, more styling
 - With and without break days - though it'll be hard to determine whether or not to include break (?) without asking user since break days vary
 - Meal money

+styling:

+- ask for dates, then meal swipes OR meal money (labels)